2itea/maxscale_exporter/README.md

     $ maxscale_exporter -h
     Usage of maxscale_exporter:
       -address string
-        	address to get maxscale statistics from (default "127.0.0.1:8003") -pidfile string
+        	address to get maxscale statistics from (default "admin:mariadb@127.0.0.1:8003") -port string
-        	the pid file for maxscale to monitor process statistics -port string
         	the port that the maxscale exporter listens on (default "9195")